 Apple Cider Vinegar Has Many Brilliant Uses, But Is It Safe for Your Skin?

-The versatile wonders of apple cider vinegar have really made the mainstream rounds in recent years.
-Beyond its manifold and delicious uses in the kitchen, many people drink apple cider vinegar on its own, or diluted with water, to aid digestive health (thanks to good bacteria your gut loves) and even regulate blood sugar (by improving insulin function, studies have found).
+Beyond its versatile uses in the kitchen, many people drink apple cider vinegar (ACV) on its own, or diluted with water, to aid digestive health (thanks to good bacteria your gut loves) and even regulate blood sugar (by improving insulin function).

-Wondering if you should try using ACV for healthier skin?
-Here, Dr. Gathers breaks down everything you need to know, from ACV’s healing properties to common misconceptions and mistakes to watch out for.
+Wondering if you should try using apple cider vinegar for healthier skin?
+Dr. Gathers breaks down everything you need to know, from ACV's healing properties to common misconceptions and mistakes to watch out for.

 Common Uses of Apple Cider Vinegar for Skin